 This barn was one of our favorites to photograph, it belonged to Squeak, a colorful person everyone in town knew.
 He has passed away and the barn has been torn down, I am so glad I had this photo of it.
 I tried to add some color to this piece as a way to remember all the color he brought to many people's lives.

 Grain Keepers - Oil/ColdWax/Photography

 SOLD.
 Our Town Merna - 18 x 24 - Oil/Cold Wax/Photo

 SOLD.
 This is a painting of one view of our little town, Merna, Nebraska.
 I took this photo a couple of years ago and wanted to experiment with adding dimension to it with oil paint and cold wax.
 This was a very fun process and I love the result, it was a delight to paint.
 It is painted on an 18 x 24 x 2 wood panel.

 I was drawn to this scene because of the tall, soft grass and the horses running freely in the wind.
 I used my photo and cold wax and oil paint to create the original on a wood panel.
 Fine Art Prints are available in my shop.

 Wind Poets - Photo/Oil/Cold Wax - 18 x 24

 When it's snowy we go out.
 That's how I got the photo that was the beginning of this piece.
 I used oil paint and cold wax to finish the foreground, sky and edges.
 These windmills are a beautiful landmark of our town and I am grateful to do an art piece to feature them.

 Beth Cole, Nebraska.
 Paintings of the Land and the Figure.

-This is my monthly roundup of artsy news, goodness and happenings.
-Subscribers are especially appreciated and sometimes even receive gifts!
+Join other Art + Such News readers for a monthly roundup of artsy news, goodness and happenings.
+Subscribers sometimes even receive gifts!